Strategies to mitigate AI security and compliance risks

 As organizations increasingly rely on AI and other advanced technologies, the risks associated with data breaches, cyberattacks, and unauthorized access have become more significant.
 Strong cybersecurity measures are necessary to protect sensitive information and comply with various regulations and industry standards.

-Organizations should seek out comprehensive security solutions that align with the secure software development lifecycle (SSDLC).
-This ensures security is embedded from inception through deployment.
+Organizations should seek comprehensive security solutions that align with the Secure Software Development Lifecycle (SSDLC), ensuring that security is embedded throughout the entire software development lifecycle, from inception to deployment.
 Here are key strategies to mitigate AI security and compliance risks.

 Conduct risk assessments focused on AI and LLM applications